Skip to main content

 FRPs are often used to construct chemical storage tanks, marine plant equipment, aerospace and automotive components and boat hulls due to their strong yet lightweight nature.

-Glass reinforced plastic sheets are used in the construction of GRP roof solutions, pipes, and panels, and in the transportation industry to create airplane components and car parts.
+Glass reinforced polymer sheets are used in the construction of GRP roof solutions, pipes, and panels, and in the transportation industry to create airplane components and car parts.
 Other applications for GRP include the construction of storage tanks, wind turbine blades, and consumer goods like surfboards, kayaks, and sports equipment.

 FRP vs GRP: Which Will Stand the Test of Time?